locuslab/deq/README.md

 3. For most of the time, pre-training the model with a very shallow network (e.g., a 2-layer network) for a while (e.g., 10-20% of the total training steps/epochs) can be helpful, as it makes f_\theta more stable.
 However, note that these shallow networks themselves usually achieve very bad results on their own (e.g., imagine a 10-layer TrellisNet).

 4. Patience.
-As the paper discusses, DEQ models could be slower than the corresponding deep networks :P
+As the paper discusses, DEQ models could be slower than the corresponding "conventional" deep networks :P

 5. Variational dropout typically makes equilibrium states harder to find.
 However, empirically, we find them to be extremely useful regularizations to these weight-tied models.